Wildlife of Niger: Avifauna

-Six different raptor species are well known.
+Six raptor species are known.
 There are 41 migrant birds which visit Niger from Europe.
 Migrant birds are a common sight during the rainy season when the arid area turns into temporary wetland.
 The species types found are water birds and raptors.
 It is also noted that a few bird species such as nightingales and whinchats migrate during summer season to gardens in Europe.
 The country does not have any endemic or near endemic species of birds.

 Reptiles

 The notable reptiles are the Nile crocodile (Crocodylus niloticus) and lizard species such as Varanus griseus and Varanus niloticus.
 Also reported are the python species Python sebae and Python regius.
 Tortoise species include the African spurred tortoise (Testudo sulcata); aquatic turtle species include Trionyx triunguis and Pelomedusa subrufa.

 Aquafauna

 The Niger River and Lake Chad are fish habitats.
 Lake Chad holds 85 fish species.
 The notable species is Nile perch (Lates niloticus), which has a rich economic potential.
 In the dry season, when the lake and water holes dry up, the fishes survive buried in the sands with a mucous protection membrane.
 Species of amphibians also survive in dry conditions by burying themselves in moist soil layers.